OlivierSohn/hamazed/BACKLOG.md

 - can `notifyClient' $ EnterState $ Included $ PlayLevel Running` in `clientCanJoin` be made generic?

-- make a synth app, where music is shared among all players.
-Each player plays a different voice.

-The server records what is being played and can send the recorded music at any time.
+- The server records what is being played and can send the recorded music at any time.

+the server can record loops.
+Use f1 .. f9 to start / stop loops

+The server plays loops and what the players send, and records what player send.

 - OnContent is not handled generically. maybe content should not be generic at all.